 The Falcon and the Winter Soldier

-The first Marvel series to debut on Disney+, The Falcon and the Winter Soldier sees Anthony Mackie and Sebastian Stan reprising their roles from the franchise.
+The Falcon and the Winter Soldier sees Anthony Mackie and Sebastian Stan reprising their roles from the franchise.
 The action will take place in the aftermath of Avengers: Endgame, so after Captain America retired and passed on his shield to Falcon.